 On the Vector 316L with the standard 2-pass routine (WTG → ATG, target SS), the pairing opened at 38/50 and dropped to 32/50 by Shave 3.
 Pairing total rolled up to 35/50.
 This is the second pairing data point in the TC4 Titanium Safety Razor Blade Compatibility Project.
 Compared with the first entry (Vector TC4 × Voskhod Teflon Coated, 40/50), this pairing has a steeper decline curve — covered in the Pairing Verdict section below.

-Wilkinson Sword Saloon Pack is a 5-blade pack distributed in India by Gillette India Ltd. (P&G-affiliated).
+The Gillette Wilkinson India DE blade tested here is the Wilkinson Sword Saloon Pack — a 5-blade pack distributed in India by Gillette India Ltd. (P&G-affiliated).
 The box front-panel co-brands ‘Gillette®’ at the top, ‘WILKINSON™ SWORD’ in the middle, and ‘SALOON PACK’ as the variant banner.
 Individual blades carry ‘WILKINSON SWORD® STAINLESS’ etched on the edge.
 Wilkinson Sword is the manufacturer line; Gillette India distributes for the South Asian market.
 ORMIXA has no commercial relationship to either entity — this pack was purchased at retail for pairing evaluation.

 Test Conditions